cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-bosh-from-scratch.md

 These commands below can take a long time.
 If it terminates early, re-run it until completion.

-Alternately, run it inside screen or tmux so you don't have to fear early termination:

 ```
 $ ssh ubuntu@ec2-10-2-3-4.compute-1.amazonaws.com
 sudo su -